A Town Like Alice (film): Release

 The film was withdrawn from the 1956 Cannes Film Festival because of fears it would offend the Japanese.
 "The festivals are just a joke – a film-selling 'racket' which offers the chance for vulgar display and reckless extravagance", said Peter Finch.
 "They serve no cultural purpose and the awards don't mean a thing".

 The film's Australian premiere was held at Alice Springs.

 Reception

 Box office

 The film was the third most popular film at the British box office in 1956.

 The film was released in Los Angeles and Hartford, Connecticut but was not successful and was pulled from release in other parts of the United States.

-The film's success saw Rank put Jack Lee and Joseph Janni under contract for two years as a team.
-They went on to make Robbery Under Arms which also starred Finch.

 Critical

+The Monthly Film Bulletin wrote: "There is little formal plot in this account of aimless and heartbreaking wanderings, and scarcely even a developing situation: it is the monotonous and hopeless journey rather than the occasional violent or tragic incident that essentially forms the film's subject.
+To convey this, script and direction lean heavily on the technique of deliberate under-statement, and the studies of individual behaviour under strain are realised with decorous reticence. ...
+The film's passionless, under-dramatised style scarcely encourages the harsh intervention of reality: here, once again, is war reinterpreted in the comforting terms of polite fiction."

+Picturegoer wrote: "The film has no heat, no urgency and, perhaps at the root of it all, no heart."

+Picture Show wrote: "Impressive and moving drama."

+Variety wrote: "The subject matter is necessarily grim, but wherever possible the script and Jack Lee's direction endeavor to infuse a touch of lighter relief. ...
+From a technical standpoint, the film is beyond reproach.
+The acting is on a consistently high level, the direction is smooth and the camerawork is first-class."

-Filmink argued "Swanson made a particularly noticeable splash... effectively contrasting with the “sensible girl” persona of star Virginia McKenna (it’s a great pity that they were never re-teamed, they could’ve made a wonderful double act)."
+Filmink wrote: "Swanson made a particularly noticeable splash... effectively contrasting with the “sensible girl” persona of star Virginia McKenna (it’s a great pity that they were never re-teamed, they could’ve made a wonderful double act)."